Netanyahu, Trump Deny Report of Israeli Spying near White House

 Comments 1

-Thumb chrisrushlau 5 years
+Thumb chrisrushlau over 5 years

 Think harder.
 Believe harder.